telliott99/MyMath/diff-theory2/frac_powers.rst

 Using implicit differentiation
 ==============================

 Yet another way is the following trick that is also a special piece of mathematics.
-It relies on implicit differentiation.
 I saw this in David Jerison's Calculus lectures.

 .. math::